Hexagram 22賁Grace

 Failure modesOver-graced beard (line 2) · pretending wealth (line 5)

-The dominant failure mode is the line-2 confusion of beard for face — the actor who polishes the surface until the polish begins to argue for the substance it cannot in fact produce.
-In modern terms: the deck arrives before the product, the keynote replaces the team, the brand work substitutes for the operating work.
+The dominant failure mode is the line-2 confusion of beard for face — polishing the surface until the polish begins to argue for a substance it cannot in fact produce.
+A brand can outrun the product it names; a reputation can outrun the work that earned it; a credential can outrun the competence it certifies.
 The hexagram does not forbid the surface; it names the surface as derivative.
-When the actor at line 2 stops moving the face and only moves the beard, the project falls apart on the next public interaction.
-The secondary failure mode is the inverse of line 5 — the actor who refuses the small roll of silk because convention expects the extravagant gesture, and who over-graces the moment with display that the substance cannot support.
-Both failures share a root: an actor who has lost the calibration between form and substance, and who is letting either the form or the convention drive the substance instead.
+When you stop moving the face and only move the beard, the whole thing comes apart on the next real encounter.
+The secondary failure mode is the inverse of line 5 — refusing the small roll of silk because convention expects the extravagant gesture, and over-gracing the moment with display that the substance cannot support.
+Both failures share a root: someone who has lost the calibration between form and substance, and is letting either the form or the convention drive the substance instead.

 Application & adjacentQuestion shape · Hexagram 21 pair · Decisive force vs cultivated form

 A note on the question shape this hexagram answers best.
-Grace rewards questions framed around a specific moment where presentation is in play — a launch, a fundraise deck, a public talk, a rebrand, a hiring announcement, a wedding or ceremony of any kind.
-It is less useful for vague questions about whether the actor should pursue beauty or aesthetics in general; for that question, re-read with Hexagrams 30 — Fire — for the discipline of bright awareness clinging to substance, or 50 — The Cauldron — for the ritualised transformation of raw matter into cultural form.
+Grace rewards questions framed around a specific moment where presentation is in play — a public talk, an exhibition opening, the design of a book, a graduation, a wedding or ceremony of any kind.
+It is less useful for vague questions about whether you should pursue beauty or aesthetics in general; for that question, re-read with Hexagrams 30 — Fire — for the discipline of bright awareness clinging to substance, or 50 — The Cauldron — for the ritualised transformation of raw matter into cultural form.
 Grace presumes the presentation moment has arrived.
 The hexagram is the instruction layer for how to calibrate it.

 The canonical adjacent reading is Hexagram 21 — Biting Through — the immediate neighbour in the King Wen sequence and the structural contrast.
 Where Hexagram 21 names the decisive force that bites through an obstruction and applies the corrective punishment, Hexagram 22 names the cultivated form that makes a substance legible and orders the visible administration.
 The two together form the King Wen’s complete instruction on the relationship of substance to its presentation.
 Hexagram 21 is the bite that removes what should not be there; Hexagram 22 is the grace that ornaments what should.
-Founders and executives who keep both hexagrams in view tend to be clear about when a moment calls for decisive force and when it calls for cultivated form, and to refuse the substitution of one for the other.
+Anyone who keeps both hexagrams in view tends to be clear about when a moment calls for decisive force and when it calls for cultivated form, and refuses the substitution of one for the other.

 The line-6 white grace is the hexagram’s operational endpoint and the only position that earns the unconditional 無咎 — no error — in the reading.
 The instruction is the mature posture the entire hexagram has been training.
 White grace is not the rejection of ornament; it is the ornament that has finished its work, the form that has become indistinguishable from the substance it dressed.
 For a decision-maker the line is the quiet target: the presentation that no longer needs to argue for the underlying work, because it has become a faithful rendering of what the work actually is.
 Read with theXiang’s prescription, the slight advantage in going is the permission to keep walking toward that position one calibration at a time.